-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
-This ASU requires measurement and recognition of expected credit losses for financial assets.
-This guidance will become effective for the Company beginning January 1, 2020 with early adoption permitted.
-The Company does not expect to have a material impact on its financial statements and related disclosures from the adoption of this guidance.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+This ASU requires entities to estimate an expected lifetime credit loss on financial assets ranging from short-term trade accounts receivable to long-term financings and report credit losses using an expected losses model rather than the incurred losses model that was previously used, and establishes additional disclosures related to credit risks.
+This guidance became effective for the Company beginning January 1, 2020.
+Based on the composition of its trade receivables, investment portfolio and other financial assets, current economic conditions and historical credit loss activity, the adoption of this standard did not have a material impact on the Company's consolidated financial statements and related disclosures.